pyros2097/spike/README.md

-# go-gdx
+# Spike
-Game Development Engine In Golang
+Multi Platform (android, iOS, desktop) Game Engine in golang See this http://godoc.org/github.com/pyros2097/spike for more information